Bearley: Governance

-Bearley is part of the Snitterfield ward of Stratford-on-Avon District Council and represented by Councillor Richard Hobbs, Conservative Party.
-Nationally it is part of Stratford-on-Avon parliamentary constituency, whose current Member of Parliament following the 2010 general election is Nadhim Zahawi of the Conservative Party.
-Prior to Brexit in 2020 it was part of the West Midlands electoral region of the European Parliament.
+Bearley is part of the Wootton Wawen ward of Stratford-on-Avon District Council and represented by Councillor Ian Shenton, Conservative Party.
+Nationally it is part of Stratford-on-Avon parliamentary constituency, whose current Member of Parliament following the 2024 general election is Manuela Perteghella of the Liberal Democrat Party.
+Before Brexit in 2020 it was part of the West Midlands electoral region of the European Parliament.

 Economy

-The village is home to Bearley Vineyard, a three-acre, family run vineyard that produces award-winning white, rosé and red English wines.
+The village is home to Bearley Vineyard, a three-acre, family run vineyard that produces white, rosé and red English wines.
 It was established in 2005 and has since won numerous regional and national awards including The Best Red Wine in Mercia for the Pinot Noir Précoce 2009, and The Best Rosé Wine in Mercia for the Rosé 2010.
 There is limited local employment: light industry, retail, a nursing home, agriculture and livestock farming.
 Most of the working population has jobs further afield in Stratford-upon-Avon, and in the conurbations of Redditch, Birmingham and Coventry.
 The village shop and post office closed in 2001.
 The nearest facilities are in Snitterfield.